-- preds(Tensor) Predictions from model

-- target¶ (Tensor) Ground truth

-- threshold (float) Threshold probability value for transforming probability predictions to binary (0 or 1) predictions, in the case of binary or multi-label inputs.
+- preds ¶ (Tensor) Predictions from model (probabilities, logits or labels) - target¶ (Tensor) Ground truth - threshold \mathcal{I} (float) Threshold for transforming probability or logit predictions to binary (0,1) predictions, in the case of binary or multi-label inputs.
+Default value of 0.5 corresponds to input being probabilities.